jefersonjlima/botscraper/README.md

 Edit the `config/configs.cfg` to change the configurations.
 For example, if you want to add or remove some keyword you need to change `GERAL.keywords` (you can do it by the telegram commands too).
 If you are looking for an internship, just change the `url_base` to `https://www.pciconcursos.com.br/estagios/`.

-In `TELEGRAM.etl_schedule` you define the UTC time to start the ETL.
+In `TELEGRAM.etl_schedule` you will define the UTC time to start the ETL.

 ## Commands
 * `/help`to see all commands.